 - Encouraging the notion of slum tourism as a way to make money, which inevitably leads to people with bad intentions doing the same in a less responsible way.

-- At 850 Rs per person, it’s costly for budget travelers.
+- At 900 Rs+ per person, it’s costly for budget travelers.

 Still not sure about going on a slum tour, and want more information?
 Check out Sid the Wanderer’s post on a walk inside India’s largest slum.

-Alternatives to going on a slum tour in Mumbai
+Alternatives to going on the Dharavi Slum Tour in Mumbai

 If touring through slums isn’t your thing, there are plenty of other ways to interact with Indians from all walks of life: